samumantha/puhti_python_example/README.md

 ## Parallel job

 In this case the Python code takes care of dividing the work to 3 processes, one for each input file.
-Python has several packages for code parallelization, here we'll take a look at `dask`:
+Python has several packages for code parallelization, here we'll take a look at `dask` (for others, check [Geocomputing multiporcessing example](https://github.com/csc-training/geocomputing/tree/master/python/puhti/03_parallel_multiprocessing) and [Geocomputing joblib example](https://github.com/csc-training/geocomputing/tree/master/python/puhti/03_parallel_joblib) ):

 ### dask